wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/index.rst

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^

-The Kibana can be installed on a dedicated node or along with the Elasticsearch.
+Kibana can be installed on a dedicated node or along with the Elasticsearch.

 - Hardware recommendations